 This post may contain affiliate links.
 Please read our disclosure policy.

-This savory phyllo galette — crisp, buttery phyllo with creamy labneh, seared tomatoes, and briny olives — is gorgeous showpiece to serve as an appetizer, or as a centerpiece for a light meal along with a salad.
+Tomato Galette is a glory!
+My recipe employs crisp, buttery phyllo in a rustic shape with creamy labneh, seared tomatoes, and briny olives.
+This gorgeous showpiece to serve as an appetizer, or as a centerpiece for a light meal along with a salad.

 Itโs true that when Aunt Rita told me her quick-make method for baklawa, I was a fast and easy convert to her way.
 The win has to do with speed, especially when weโre spinning out lots of pans of baklawa at the holidays.